-Planning and Timing: Some works will audition and cast in the semester prior to performance, making it easy to plan ahead, and to accommodate performance credit within your maximum semester hours the following semester; graduate students with a .50% TA or RA appointment, are limited to 12 s.h. total per semester, and those holding lesser TA/RA appointments (.33, .25), or holding Iowa Arts Fellowships, are limited to 15 s.h. total per semester.
-Work with the academic advisor to assure that all of your required courses (many of which cannot be taken later, or out of sequence) will fit within your maximum semester hours each term and that performance credits can also be included.
+Planning and Timing: Some works will audition and cast in the semester prior to performance, making it easy to plan ahead and to accommodate performance credit within your maximum semester hours the following semester; graduate students with a .50% TA or RA appointment, are limited to 12 s.h. total per semester, and those holding lesser TA/RA appointments (.375, .33, .25), or holding Iowa Arts Fellowships, are limited to 15 s.h. total per semester.
+Students will work with the Graduate Academic Advisor to assure that all of their required courses (many of which cannot be taken later, or out of sequence) will fit within their maximum semester hours each term and that performance credits can also be included.

-Flexibility: A student who is already registered for the maximum credits in a given semester may still audition, be cast, and perform in that same semester; in this case, you may work with the academic advisor to register for DANC:6889 Graduate Performance Credit in the following semester to receive credit for this performance (aka; "carry over" the credit from fall to spring, or from spring to next fall).
+Flexibility: A student who is already registered for the maximum credits in a given semester may still audition, be cast, and perform in that same semester; in this case, the student will register for DANC:6889 Graduate Performance Credit in the following semester to receive credit for this performance (aka; "carry over" the credit from fall to spring, or from spring to next fall).
 Credits can only be carried over one semester; you may not carry over a credit for performance that happened more than one semester ago.
 Credits are never retroactively added to a semester.